Creating a Solo Trip Playlist Should Be a Part of Your Trip Planning

 The Best Songs to Motivate and Boost Your Energy

-• Try Again – Aaliyah: If you don’t know Aaliyah, I feel bad for you.
-The R&B princess delivers a motivational track that sounds fresh no matter the decade.
+- Try Again – Aaliyah: The R&B princess delivers a motivational track that sounds fresh no matter the decade.

-• party 4 u – Charli XCX: A song about longing and anticipation wrapped in insane synths.
-One listen and instantaneously, you will feel in outer space.
+- party 4 u – Charli XCX: A song about longing and anticipation.
+Listening to this song’s insane synths will make you feel like you are in outer space.